sahmed19/sahmed19.github.io/_posts/2023-07-10-realtime-rain-vfx-breakdown.md

 ### Conclusion

 Thank you for reading my breakdown!
 This was a fun project that challenged me to use the information I had at hand in interesting ways.
-Finally, I feel that the duty I owe my home state has been fulfilled.
+Making a tribute to my home state felt satisfying, and I feel well-equipped to use ortho-camera depth sampling techniques for various other effects.

 ![FinalGif](/assets/images/portfolio/swallow-falls-rain.gif)